atiratree/kube-enhancements/keps/sig-node/4563-eviction-request-api/README.md

 	// +optional
 	// +listType=set
 	ActiveInterceptors []string `json:"activeInterceptors,omitempty" protobuf:"bytes,2,opt,name=activeInterceptors"`

+    // ProcessedInterceptors store a list of interceptors that have previously been selected
+    // and added to ActiveInterceptors.
+These interceptors may have reached completion, been
+    // canceled, failed to start or failed to update `.heartbeatTime` in a timely manner.
+    // Please refer to the InterceptorStatus for each interceptor for more details.
+    // This field is managed by Kubernetes.
+    // +optional
+    // +listType=set
+    ProcessedInterceptors []string `json:"processedInterceptors,omitempty" protobuf:"bytes,2,opt,name=processedInterceptors"`

 	// Interceptors represents the eviction process status of each declared interceptor.
 Only
 	// ActiveInterceptors should update the interceptor statuses.
 	//